March 2023 Border Entrepreneurial Challenge

 Purpose/Objectives

-They will put into practice and improve specific skills and abilities such as communication and negotiation skills, teamwork, and networking.
+- They will practice and improve specific skills and abilities such as communication and negotiation skills, teamwork, and networking.

 Participation days